 As tenure represents a lifetime commitment of Thomas Jefferson University to a faculty member’s professional career, the award of tenure will be considered for individuals who have reached the eligible rank within a tenure track and, at a minimum, have sufficiently demonstrated:

-- Meritorious contributions to the missions of the University through research, education, patient care, or provision of administrative services.
+- Meritorious contributions to the missions of the University through research, education, patient care, innovation, commercialization of intellectual property, or provision of administrative services

 Eligibility for Tenure

-- The award of tenure is available only to faculty who are full time employees of Thomas Jefferson University and who have achieved the rank of Associate Professor or Professor in a tenure eligible track.
+- The initial and continuous award of tenure is available only to faculty who are full time employees of Thomas Jefferson University and who have achieved the rank of Associate Professor or Professor in a tenure eligible track.

 - Promotion to the Associate Professor level or higher in a tenure eligible track does not guarantee tenure.

-- All recommendations regarding faculty rank within a tenure track and faculty promotion within a tenure track shall be made by the Appointment and Promotions Committee of the College or College and forwarded to the committees and persons set forth in the respective College's or College's Bylaws and ultimately to the Board of Trustees for final action.
+- All recommendations regarding faculty rank within a tenure track and faculty promotion within a tenure track shall be made by the Appointment and Promotions Committee of the College and forwarded to the committees and persons set forth in the respective College’s Bylaws and ultimately to the Board of Trustees for final action.

-- In accordance with the respective College's or College's Bylaws, recommendation for the appointment of a faculty member to a tenure track shall be made by the supervisor to the Dean of the College or the Dean of the College, who shall take final action in the matter.
+- In accordance with the respective College’s Bylaws, recommendation for the appointment of a faculty member to a tenure track shall be made by the supervisor to the Dean of the College, who shall take final action in the matter.

 - Faculty in a tenure track shall have eight (8) years from initial appointment at the Assistant Professor level in the tenure track to achieve successful promotion to Associate Professor, with extensions of up to two (2) additional years as set forth in paragraph 7, below.